Nutrition Incentives

 Michigan Roots

-Double Up is generating big wins for Michigan farmers: in 2020, independent grocers purchased $3.64+ million in Michigan produce through the program during peak growing season.
-In 2021, that number grew to $5.96 million.
+Double Up is generating big wins for Michigan farmers: in 2024, independent grocers purchased $6.6 million in Michigan produce and more than 1,000 farmers participated in the program at farmers markets.
 Learn more about the program’s impact on Michigan communities.

 By the Numbers